- 17+ Best AI Writing Software Tools - August 29, 2023

 Warby Parker is a company that started with a simple idea: fashionable, affordable eyewear.
 As a satisfied customer, ecommerce entrepreneur and a curious marketer, I’ve followed their journey since 2011.

-Warby has raised $215 million and is valued at $1.2 billion.
-That’s seriously impressive for when you consider how few startup ecommerce startups that have achieved $1B+ valuations or exits – Jet.com, Dollar Shave Club, Zulily and The Honest Company – are the only that come to mind within the last 5 or so years.
+I can only count a few that that have hit $1B+ valuations or exits: Jet.com, Dollar Shave Club, Zulily, Casper, The Honest Company, and AllBirds are the only that come to mind within the last 5 or so years.

 What Does Warby Parker Do?